Mrcubix/Touch-Gestures-Doc/installation_guide/installation.md

 The x86 build will not work on x64 systems unless you installed the x86 version of .NET 8 Desktop Runtime.
 ```

-2. Extract the downloaded archive in the same location as OpenTabletDriver.
+2. Extract the downloaded archive in the same location as OpenTabletDriver (or any locations).
-2. Open the downloaded executable, if everything goes as intended, the application should start connecting to the daemon.
+3. Open the downloaded executable, if everything goes as intended, the application should start connecting to the daemon.
-3. Once it's connected, the application will move to the Gesture Overview screen.
+4. Once it's connected, the application will move to the Gesture Overview screen.